Calc-oholic/web-model/README.md

-# Spelling UIL Study Site
+# Web Facing Model for pattern recognition

 AI pattern recognition of % change over time based on additional text input and concurrent randomization using a multi-layer perceptron